 11.1 Indemnification of IceCure.
-Subject to the terms and provisions in this Agreement including Articles 10.3, 10.5, 10.6 and 12.3 (d) above, Terumo shall indemnify, defend and hold harmless IceCure and its Affiliates and their respective directors, officers and employees (the "IceCure Indemnitees"), from and against any and all losses, liabilities, damages, penalties, fines, costs and expenses (including reasonable attorneys' fees and other expenses of litigation) ("Losses") incurred by any IceCure Indemnitee resulting from any claims, actions, suits or proceedings brought by a Third Party ("Third Party Claims") to the extent arising from, or occurring as a result of : (a) regulatory activities conducted by Terumo in the Territory to obtain Regulatory Approval of the Product, or any misuse or mishandling of the Products by Terumo or its Affiliates; (b) the negligence or willful misconduct of any Terumo Indemnitees in connection with Terumo's and or any of its Sub-Distributors' performance of its obligations or exercise of its rights under this Agreement; or (c) any breach of any representations, warranties or covenants of Terumo in this Agreement by Terumo and or any of its and or its Sub-Distributors, except to the extent such Third Party Claims fall within the scope of the indemnification obligations of IceCure store fault of each Party relative to the total Losses.
+Subject to the terms and provisions in this Agreement including Articles 10.3, 10.5, 10.6 and 12.3 (d) above, Terumo shall indemnify, defend and hold harmless IceCure and its Affiliates and their respective directors, officers and employees (the "IceCure Indemnitees"), from and against any and all losses, liabilities, damages, penalties, fines, costs and expenses (including reasonable attorneys' fees and other expenses of litigation) ("Losses") incurred by any IceCure Indemnitee resulting from any claims, actions, suits or proceedings brought by a Third Party ("Third Party Claims") to the extent arising from, or occurring as a result of : (a) regulatory activities conducted by Terumo in the Territory to obtain Regulatory Approval of the Product, or any misuse or mishandling of the Products by Terumo or its Affiliates; (b) the negligence or willful misconduct of any Terumo Indemnitees in connection with Terumo's and or any of its Sub-Distributors' performance of its obligations or exercise of its rights under this Agreement; or (c) any breach of any representations, warranties or covenants of Terumo in this Agreement by Terumo and or any of its and or its Sub-Distributors, except to the extent such Third Party Claims fall within the scope of the indemnification obligations of IceCure set forth in Section 11.2.
+In any Third Party Claim where both IceCure and Terumo are both at fault, Losses shall be apportioned between the Parties on the basis of the relative fault of each Party relative to the total Losses.
 For the avoidance of doubt, in the event that Terumo violates or breaches the following terms and obligations under section 12.3(d), IceCure shall be entitled in addition to any other remedy available under applicable law, to claim or allow any other third party with distribution rights in the Territory on its behalf, for the benefit that Terumo receives from such violation, together with any other claims on damages caused to IceCure or such third party.